loosolab/UROPA/docs_rst/index.rst

 -  Graduated annotation due to priorization
 -  Different easily-readable output tables (AllHits, FinalHits, BestperQuery\_Hits)
 -  Visual summary for annotation evaluation
--  Preparation of custom annotation files
+-  Preparation of custom annotation files with the UROPA to GTF utility

 **How to cite**